taratran/kwk-level-2-lecture-003-html-part-1/README.md

   - scripts (they surround custom programs that interact with our website)
   - and many more!

-**Student 10 minute Student Empowerment Pair Exercise:** First, show students how to open an html file from your computer in Chrome/their browser.
-Students should the break up into small groups and work on the following:
+**10 Minute Student Empowerment Pair Exercise:** First, show students how to open an html file from your computer in Chrome/their browsers.
+Students should then break up into small groups and work on the following:

   - Create a new HTML file
   - Find out (with Google-fu) what tag is used to represent images and GIFs